yesirrr/PriceChecker/README.md

 - Sales in the last 72 hrs
 - Lowest Ask and Highest Bid for every size

-Uses StockX search API to use user keywords to find the product url.
-Url is then used in the official API which has more data about the product.
+Uses Algolia Search API to use user keywords to find the product url.
+Url is then used in StockX's API which has more data about the product.

 .portfolio returns an embed with:
 - Username's Portfolio